colin-dumitru/colin-dumitru.github.io/_posts/2015-02-07-understanding-network-overhead.md

 <link rel="dns-prefetch" href="//dns-name">
 {% endhighlight %}

-It's important to note that this is just a *hint* and does not guaranty that the browser will actually resolve the given DNS.
+It's important to note that this is just a *hint* and does not guaranty that the browser will actually resolve the given DNS name.

 You can also measure the dns resolution time using navigation timing, if you need some actual Real User Metrics: